Brittany-Maraneta/cpnt201-a2/README.md

 ##test out our skills to be able to work through the conflicts##
 ##this is the second push to create a conflict##
+This is my 2nd commit
+and first conflict